newfies-dialer/newfies-dialer/docs/source/user-guide-doc/how_to_use_it.rst

 Reach to contacts/subscribers
 -----------------------------

-A callrequest will spool a call directly from the platform using a dialer gateway and update callrequest status after receiving response from gateway.
+A call-request will spool a call directly from the platform using a dialer gateway and update the call-request status after receiving a response from the gateway.

 .. _call-report:

 VoIP Call Report
 ----------------

-As per the status of call request, it will be stored in VoIP call records.
+As per the status of a call-request, it will be stored in the VoIP call records.
-This gives information of all the calls & call statistics made with callrequest and also you can search records on the basis of date range.
-You can export VoIP call report into csv file.
+This gives information of all the calls & call statistics made with the call-request and also you can search for records on the basis of date range.
+You can export the VoIP call report into a csv file.